 “The Writers’ Chat” is Gatiss’ and Moffat’s explanation of the piecemeal way that “The Final Problem” was written and the scenes organized.
 It also illustrates their enthusiasm, even after all these years, for writing scripts for Sherlock.

 “Script to Screen” offers viewers a glimpse into a script read-through, the process of scriptwriting, the importance of the budget, the series’ production values, and set and production design.

 Less successful are the very short production videos, which provide little information and only a few behind-the-scenes moments.
 The best scene within these videos is the warmth felt through the screen as the cast hugs Una Stubbs after her last scene.

 Additional extras are a tour and rationale of the design for John’s and Mary’s home and a time-lapse construction of the 221B set.

 Since 2010, Sherlock has provoked discussion as well as entertained global audiences.
-This adaptation’s characters have the power to shock and dismay viewers as well as endear themselves to audiences while entertaining them.
-Season Four doesn't portray the characters as viewers first perceived them in Season One, but by exploring each character’s weakness as well as strength, their anger as well as joy, their insecurity as well as arrogance, Sherlock continues to leave its mark not only on television, but on the legacy of Sherlock Holmes.
+This adaptation’s characters have the power to shock and dismay viewers and endear themselves to audiences while entertaining them.
+Season Four doesn’t portray the characters as viewers first perceived them in Season One, but by exploring each character’s weakness as well as strength, their anger as well as joy, their insecurity as well as arrogance, Sherlock continues to leave its mark not only on television but on the legacy of Sherlock Holmes.